Student voice, participation and leadership

 - providing opportunities for all students to actively influence and contribute to their learning, the school and their community.

-Improving wellbeing through student participation at school provides an executive summary of Australian research, developed in partnership with Centre for Children and Young People, outlining benefits of student participation as well as a quick reference guide to support implementation.
+Improving wellbeing through student participation at school: this Australian research, developed in partnership with Centre for Children and Young People, outlines the benefits of student participation.
+An executive summary, quick reference and good practice guides are available to support implementation.

 Student leadership: a review of effective practice (PDF 874.33KB) gives an overview of student leadership in educational settings in Australian and international contexts.

 (Note: This resource does not currently meet WCAG 2.0 accessibility requirements.
 Please contact 02 9244 5129 to request an alternative copy)